Welcome to Index Busters!

 We haven’t introduced ourselves, yet.

-I’m a professional indexer with 15 years of experience.
-I have a Ph.D in history from the University of California, Berkeley and (in a past life) I was a researcher.
+I’m a professional indexer with 12 years of experience.
+I am a PhD candidate with a MA in history, and (in a past life) I was a researcher.
 This background makes me fluent in handling texts in the humanities and social sciences.
 History, political science, international relations, religion and theology, and gender studies are my areas of expertise.

 Oh.
 And I live in Hawaii now.
 So if I don’t reply right away I’m probably away (still) trying to learn how to surf.